 ABOUT ME

-I was also drawn to the visual senses — making videos, pictures, and paintings — but it became increasingly clear that I wanted and needed to focus on sound.
-I was deeply interested in jazz, and at the Jazz Institute Berlin (UdK / Hanns Eisler) I studied saxophone.
+I was also drawn to visual arts — making movies, pictures, and paintings.
+I was interested in jazz, and at the Jazz Institute Berlin (UdK / Hanns Eisler) I studied saxophone.
 There I learned new perspectives on practicing and performing, on ear training, music theory, improvisation, and composition.

 During my Erasmus semester at the Estonian Academy of Music and Theatre I studied Arvo Pärt and wrote and performed music inspired by him.
-More and more conceptual and philosophical ideas began to grow in me, and I wrote extensively about a concept I called The Concept of Continuous Concentric Connection.
-I wanted to expand into other kinds of sound, and so I began studying musicology at Humboldt University.
-There I am finding a scientific connection to sound — through research, reflective thinking, social sciences, and many different perspectives that deepen this connection for me.
+I wrote extensively about a concept I called The Concept of Continuous Concentric Connection.
+I wanted to expand this reflecting about sound, and so I began studying musicology at Humboldt University.
+Through research and many different perspectives my connection to sound deepens.

-My background in jazz also taught me this freedom.
+My interest in jazz also taught me freedom.
 Yet I often encounter doubt.
-I wonder whether I am choosing the right focus, where I belong, or whether I will be understood.
-I sometimes fear that I am making a mistake.
-I try to believe that these questions are not obstacles but part of the connection itself.
+I wonder whether I am choosing the right things I sometimes fear things.
+I try to keep clear that these questions are not obstacles but part of the connection itself.
 They remind me that connection — to sound, to people — is alive, fragile, and always changing.
-Rather than a fixed destination or rigid system, I see my practice as continuous.
-The tension between freedom and discipline, doubt and curiosity, uncertainty and commitment is not something to escape.
-By embracing uncertainty, I allow experimentation, failure, and rediscovery.
+Rather than a fixed destination or rigid system, everything is changing and continuous.
+I allow experimentation, failure, and rediscovery.
 Each project, performance, and reflection becomes a step in a wider circle of connection — imperfect, concentric, ever-expanding.

 Sharing is an essential part of my connection to sound.